joric/airmate/README.md

 (Durations are not exact, they were captured from the actual IR remote and decoded backwards but they work.)

+This web interface can decode frequencies back into F12 format: https://joric.github.io/airmate/

 ## Roomba

 There's also a small project for Roomba 620 (in progress).
 I tried to utilize IR sender but it